KomodoPlatform/NotaryNodes/notarynodes/phm87/README.md

 ## Node details and future  :

 The Notary Nodes rewards will be used to pay the servers required to operate as a Notary Node but other experiments may be conducted:
-- Additional servers to provide "testnet" (*) mining pools for all KMD assetchains that have a testnet
+- Additional servers to provide mining pools for all assetchains that could need it
-- Additional servers to provide "testnet" (*) block explorers for all KMD assetchains that have a testnet
+- Additional servers to provide block explorers for all assetchains that could need it
 - Additional server for kmdlabs for testing (details to be discussed)

 My experience with UniMining.net will help me to be able to maintain assetchains, KMD and BTC nodes.
 We are familiar with virtualization (VMware ESXi), TeamCity and coin updates.
 We improved automation using TeamCity and custom scripts to build and deploy coins but also to monitor blockchains.
 We are planning to use Docker when we will have enough experience with it (1).
 To improve stability, another script checks if each coin daemon is on the same chain of several block explorers.